-If the prisoner is not satisfied with the response from the wing officer, the prisoner is to complete a COMP1A to appeal to someone at management level.
+If the prisoner is not satisfied with the response they can complete a COMP1A to appeal to someone at management level.

 This application must be made within a week of receiving the first response.
-The Prisoner will need to detail their reasons why they are not happy with their first response.
+The prisoner needs to detail their reasons why they are not happy with their first response.

-A prisoner can expect to receive a response from someone at management level within 7 days of them receiving the application.
-This may differ slightly from prison to prison depending on the prison structure.
+A prisoner can expect to receive a response in 7-10 seven days of them receiving the application.

 Reserved complaints and requests

-There are certain types of complaints and requests that cannot be considered internally within the prison, these include:
+There are certain types of complaints that cannot be considered internally within the prison.
+These include:

-When any of the above arises, the prisoner should still complete the COMP1 form, but instead of posting the form in the appropriate box located on the wing, the prisoner should send the application to the Prison Service Headquarters or in the case of parole, send the application to the Parole board.
+When any of the above arises, the prisoner should still complete the COMP1 form, but instead of posting the form in the complaints box, the prisoner should send the application to the Prison Service Headquarters or in the case of parole complaint, the Parole board.

-A reply can be expected within 6 weeks of sending the application.
+A reply can be expected within six weeks of sending the application.

-A confidential access complaint is usually used when a prisoners complaint is of a very serious or sensitive nature , or about a member of staff that frequently works around the prisoner, for example on the wing of the prisoners cell.
+A confidential access complaint is usually used when a prisoner’s complaint is very serious or sensitive, or about a member of staff that frequently works around the prisoner.

-A confidential access form is a pink form, labelled the COMP2, this should also be freely accessible to the prisoners at any time.
-If the prisoner does not have access to this form, and does not want to ask a member of the prison staff for one, the complaint can be written in the form of a letter marked confidential access and labelled with the recipient’s name.
+To complain in this manner, the prisoner should fill in a COMP2 Confidential Access Complaint Form and explain on why they are complaining in this more private way.
+If the prisoner does not have access to this form, and does not want to ask a member of the prison staff for one, the complaint can be written in a letter marked confidential access and labelled with the recipient’s name.

 This method should not be used in addition to the regular complaints procedure, and will not replace any steps within that process.